blucz/beprepared/README.md

 - Automatic Captioning using JoyCaption, Llama 3.2, BLIP3, xGen-mm, or GPT-4o
 - Human-in-the-loop filtering and tagging
 - Nudity detection using NudeNet
-- Transforming captions using LLMs
+- Improving captions using LLMs
 - Upscaling and downscaling images using PIL
 - Filtering images based on size
 - Computing CLIP embeddings for images